stephenbeese/Portfolio-Project-1/README.md

 ### Validator Testing
 - #### **HTML**
-    All pages have been through the official [W3C validator](https://validator.w3.org/) and the following is the output for each:
+    All pages have been through the official [W3C validator](https://validator.w3.org/) and produced the following output:

     - **Home Page**
         - Error for Youtube and Spotify iframe - "The frameborder attribute on the iframe element is obsolete.
 Use CSS instead."

     - **Copyright Page**
-        - No errors
+        - No errors.

     - **High Scores Page**
         - Error for Youtube iframe - "The frameborder attribute on the iframe element is obsolete.
 Use CSS instead."

     - **Timeline Page**
-        - Warning for timeline list items all containing h1 elements - "Consider using the h1 element as a top-level heading only"
+        - Warning for timeline list items, all contain h1 element - "Consider using the h1 element as a top-level heading only."

-    - **Sign up Page**
+    - **Sign Up Page**
-        - No errors
+        - No errors.

 - **CSS**

-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fstephenbeese.github.io%2FPortfolio-Project-1%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fstephenbeese.github.io%2FThe-History-of-Tetris%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).

 - **Accessibility**
     - I confirmed that the colours and fonts chosen are easy to read and accessible by running it through lighthouse in devtools

 ![Lighthouse Results](./assets/images/readme/lighthouse.png)